digitalutsc/fedora_video_ingesting/README.md

   * user : fedora username (required)
   * pass : fedora user password (required)
   * url : fedora REST API url, such as ttp://localhost:8080 (required)
-  * ns : the namespace of the target collection on Islandora
+  * ns : the namespace of the target collection on Islandora (required)
   * cmodel : the PID of the Islandora Content Model, can be either islandora:sp_videoCModel or islandora:oralhistoriesCModel (required)
   * collection : the PID of the target collection on Islandora (required)
   * target : the absolute directory path on the server which holds all ready-for-ingest files (required)